“In the era of mobile Internet, traffic is a bonus, and users are value."

 Meanwhile, opportunities lie in each process of the supply chain.
 Companies can become bases for teacher training by signing contracts with KOLs and KOCs or the firms themselves can become good intellectual property.
 They can function as tools that help teachers better complete the live-streaming courses and assist with practicing and correcting learning assessments.
 They can also work as an ERP tool to manage courses, students, and teachers.

-No matter how the short-video is positioned, it will finally become a new traffic pool like the Wechat public account.
-Will the future of “education+short video” start from customer acquisition and end at customer acquisition as well?
-A broad imagination space is left for the future.
+No matter how the short-video is positioned, it will finally become a new traffic pool.
+Will the future of “education+short video” start from customer acquisition and stop at customer acquisition as well?
+A broad space is left for the future.
 But when discussing the prospect, we should not ignore the existing problems.

 Indeed, platforms such as Douyin(TikTok's Chinese version) and Kuaishou enable qualified and charismatic teachers to present themselves, and meanwhile help institutions attract more students, the pain point in companies' operation.
 However, it is hard to ensure the depth of the content taught because the product positioning of “education+short video" has the nature of entertainment.